Large Language Model Inference Service¶

 "title": "Jetstream2 Inference Service",

-"apiBase": "https://llm.jetstream-cloud.org/v1/",
+"apiBase": "https://llm.jetstream-cloud.org/vllm/v1/",

-"model": "Llama-3.3-70B-Instruct-FP8-dynamic",
+"model": "Llama-3.3-70B-Instruct-FP8-Dynamic",

 "useLegacyCompletionsEndpoint": true